nkhil/price-drop-alerter/README.md

 npm install
 npm run develop
 ```
-**NOTE**: You will node version 14.0.0 or above (at least) to get the service running locally as the service likely uses features only available in Node 14 and up (for eg: optional chaining).
+**NOTE**: This requires node V14.0.0 or above as the service likely uses features only available in Node 14 and up (for eg: optional chaining).

 ## Technologies / Frameworks used